City-of-Helsinki/helmet-finna-fi/README.md

 We hope that Finna will receive support for external content repositories soon as it will make things easier.

-## Caveats
+## Caveats or known issues

-Note that some VPN solutions might prevent the use of SSH which also blocks Git.
+1. Note that some VPN solutions might prevent the use of SSH which also blocks Git.
+2. Note that ```/local/config/vufind/config.ini``` file cannot be externally linked.